Harvesting and Preserving Garden Greens

 - Mustard greens

 Best of all?
 They keep that fresh-from-the-garden taste for up to a year.
 Here's how to do it.

 Pick your greens first thing in the morning.
 This will maximize the moisture in them.
 As the day gets hotter, greens pull some of their moisture toward their roots and away from the leaves.
 You want all of that moisture when you preserve your harvest.

 Plan a morning when you can pick your greens early and then freeze them immediately.
 Greens will begin to wilt fairly soon after picking, and you want to capture as much of that fresh goodness as possible.

 Cleaning the greens is the hardest part.
-So don't get discouraged -- and do make sure that you have thoroughly washed all the dirt from the leaves.
+Don't get discouraged, but do make sure that you have thoroughly washed all the dirt from the leaves.